 Municipal Bonds: Managing Liquidity in an Increasingly Illiquid Market

-In March of this year, the COVID-19 pandemic caused a severe liquidity crisis in the bond market, with municipal bonds (munis) being among the hardest hit.
+In March 2020, the COVID-19 pandemic caused a severe liquidity crisis in the bond market, with municipal bonds (munis) being among the hardest hit.
 While many investors considered this an outlier event, history tells us that it was not, especially in the municipal market.
 Market dislocations of this proportion happen every three to five years and we believe they will happen again, with more frequency, due to several fundamental shifts in the municipal bond market.
 Even so, we see plenty of opportunities in this space.
 In this paper, we discuss market liquidity and the shifts we are seeing, the risks to investors, and the importance of a nimble approach in navigating this highly inefficient market.

 Liquidity, in practice, can mean very different things at different times depending on the market or asset class.
 But put simply, it is the ability to buy or sell a security at a “fair market price” at a specific time.
 Yet even then, what is a fair market price?
 The relationship between liquidity and “fair market value” can very quickly become much more complex when it matters most.

 Source: MSRB Analysis with data obtained from S&P Dow Jones Indices and MSRB’s Real-Time Transaction Reporting System (RTRS). https://sites.law.duke.edu/thefinregblog/2020/09/21/the-impact-of-covid-19-on-the-municipal-securities-market-during-the-spring-of-2020/